sandftae/php-b-tree/README.md

 ## Overview
 #### The main goals are to create a B-Tree project with is:
-- is able to build visual representation of the B-Tree [**means, an image**]
+- can build a visual representation of the B-Tree [**means, an image**]
-- is able to dump B-Tree Data Structure to see the structure with help of external source
+- can dump B-Tree Data Structure to see the structure with the help of an external source
 - is in OOP-like style
-- is finished and ready-to-use project, not a lib
+- is a finished and ready-to-use project, not a lib

 #### For whom
 - learners/students